Three Things to Consider When Expanding Globally

 “What are the main things my company needs to check off before we expand globally?”

 I hear this question quite often.
 It’s a fair question and one that I could spend some time answering.
 With so many components to consider, it’s difficult for a business to have a smooth expansion independent of expert help.
-Of course, there’s always a starting point.
+Of course, there’s always a starting point for international business expansion strategy.
 And my recommendation is to partner with a group that can see your international vision to fruition.
 I also believe there are three critical focus items to grasp that make for streamlined expansion.

 Game Plan for Talent